ShiZhan/fs-crawler/README.md

 5.  use "translator" to translate various resources to semantic models, the models can then be imported into trigram.

+	translate cim model first, for that will be used in other computer system models.

 6.  use "thinker" to do inference on semantic models (Work In Progress).

 NOTE: